CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 $ vue create opinion-ate
 ```

-You’ll be asked for a preset; choose "Manually select features".
+You'll be asked for a preset; choose "Manually select features".

 You'll be prompted with a list of features to choose.
 Use the arrow keys and spacebar to select: